mijos52/Portfolio/README.md

 link : https://github.com/mijos52/nse_scraper

-###Kite Historical Data , Stock Screener and Stock Backtester
+### 5.Kite Historical Data , Stock Screener and Stock Backtester

 Full historical data for all symbols in all segments Futures , Options , Currency , Indices , ETF , Commodity .
 Uses Kite Zerodha API for data request
 Large data can be requested .
 Data is requested in steps and processed using pandas and numpy.